-With recurring heavy rains engulfing the Southeast this winter, Georgia cities, including Atlanta, Columbus and Athens, report more than double normal rainfall totals year to date.
+Heavy spring rains in the Southeast, including Georgia cities such as Atlanta, Columbus and Athens, are reporting higher than average rainfall totals year to date.
 Many lawns have endured flooding — even here at the NG Turf farms — and many more remain waterlogged from the deluge.
 All this excess water puts grass at higher risk for damage and disease, so we’ve gathered the tips and info you need to care for your lawn in soggy weather.

 Keep off the Grass